SGronsdahl/GIFT_old/README.md

 # library(devtools)

 ## install and load package
-# install_github("SGronsdahl/GeomorphicInstreamFlowTool")
+# install_github("SGronsdahl/GeomorphicApproach")
-library(GeomorphicInstreamFlowTool)
+library(GeomorphicApproach)
 ```

-For supporting information, links to relevant references, and a user's guide, please visit the following website:
+For supporting information, links to relevant references, and a user's guide, please visit the package website. (link tbd).

+This package was created and is maintained by Stefan Gronsdahl.